francois-gm/go-kabk-y1/2025-2026-Y1B/06 - 20251013 - Assignment presentation/README.md

 ## Intro (15min)

 - *A website you like* (Finn, Erwin, Antonina, François)
+- Set up team for visuals for workshop with Doriane Timmermans.

 ## An *Ode to CSS*, each present their final project (1h45)